Tan5dev/Python-Basics/README.md

 - Password Generator
 - Number Guessing Game

-## 🎯 Who is this for?
+## 🎯 Who Is This For?

+- Students
+- Beginners
+- Self-Learners
-Students, beginners, and anyone starting their Python journey.
+- Anyone starting their Python journey

 ## 🛠 Requirements